wbudic/LifeLog/Current Development Check List.md

 ### v.1.6 and less

 * $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
-* Some System settings to be stored in session.
+* &#10004; Some System settings to be stored in session.
 As these are  known even before logon.
   * i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH
 * &#10004; Various system setups, not dealing well with $ENV{'home'} in multi perl environment, releases.

 ## Urgent FIXES and Known Issuses

-* Expired sessions, swallow submits into void.
+* &#10004; Expired sessions, swallow submits into void.
 * CVS Export and Import has not been implemented for RTF type log entries.
-&#10004; Dynamic toggle of page sections, interaction fixed, bettered.
+* &#10004; Dynamic toggle of page sections, interaction fixed, bettered.

-## New Features of Minor Relevance
+## Planned New Possible Features of Minor Relevance

+* Plugin subpages.
+  * Configured in main.cnf
+  * Appear on menu or as dropdouwn in the header.
+  * Downloaded/Configurated from the configuration page.
+* View save feature.
+Where you name and save to config or session a dropdown of views.
+* Fit to page log.
+Making log subpage scrollable rather than whole page to see the bottom.
+* Make session timeot sub pages aware via JSON.
+* Multiple category assignment table (set via hashtags and end of a post).
+* Log cards Export/Import.
+Send log entries via email or USB, why not?
+* Provide sub alias login that sets data visible to only a set of categories.
+  * View specific based login on a different password.
+* &#10004; Table sort in config system settings by variable name.
+* Enable automatic bold title heading for specified cattegories.
 * Theme colours to be revisited, bettered
 * Enable file attachment to log entries.
 * Enable Armour Mode